azazel7/BigData-Lab/README.md

 	print("Nothing much")
 ```

-Now an equivalent in java.
+Now, an equivalent in java.
 Note the importance of the indentation in python.
 ```java
 int otter = 10
 if(otter%2 == 0){